 - Turning Robert’s vision into a SaaS product

-- Defining an MVP by prioritising features
+- Defining an MVP by prioritizing features

 - Designing the UX and look of the application

 Thankfully, Spark Solutions had a knowledgeable team in place that guided Robert through the design, build and launch process.
 The result was a fully functional MVP in just under 3 months.
 Keepabl’s PraaS (Privacy as a Service) solution, at launch, was capable of assessing an organization’s GDPR readiness, mapping out their personal data flow, and generating needed and valuable automated reports based on the information entered by the user.